 Legal Evolve is 100% backed by the prestigious commercial law firm, Ramsden Lawyers.
 All documents are subject to strict quality control from our experienced, injury lawyers.

-If you own a motor vehicle that is used or is intended to be used on public roads in Australia, you are required to take out a compulsory third-party insurance against liability for the death or personal injury of others arising out of motor vehicle accidents.
+If you own a motorcycle that is used or is intended to be used on public roads in Australia, you are required to take out insurance against liability for the death or personal injury of others arising out of an accident.